smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 }
 {% endhighlight %}

-The ``static`` constraint helps the class stay functional.
+The ``static`` constraint helps the class stay stateless.
 Having the class be ``static`` ensures all the methods must also be declared as ``static``.

 Manage state: Immutable Classes